5 Trendy Holiday Gift Ideas For Dad

 Feeling Good

 As more Americans are working from home full and part time, a kitchen chair and laptop are a recipe for a stiff back, sore keister and grumpy guy.
 Dads adore practical gifts and you just want him to be pain-free, so get him an X-Chair.
-Choose among three options or wait for the X3 by X-Chair (launching at NeoCon East in December.)
+Choose among three options or the recently launched X3 by X-Chair.
 Dad will appreciate how SciFloat Infinite Recline technology increases blood flow as it allows him to remain in motion throughout the day.
 Tell him about the performance fabric technology that has never before been applied to office seating.
 He may even drag it to the office – it’s that good.
 Check out all the five star reviews, specs and color options online.

 Looking Good